maxisawesome/maxisawesome.github.io/life_advice_from_kungfu.md

 categories: Machine Learning, blog
 ---

 I'll soon be moving on from my first job in tech (at [KUNGFU.AI](kungfu.ai) they rule you should work for them) at which I learned much and many life lessons were garnered.
 I accumulated some of these lessons and put them down in writing here.
-It's less of a "how to survive ur first job in industry/tech/life" and more of a "here's some things I learned a long the way".
+It's less of a "how to survive ur first job in industry/tech/life" and more of a "here's some things I learned along the way".
 Hope there's some wisdom that helps you!

 ### All relationships are human relationships.
 You're all coworkers, but more so you're a group of people working together towards a goal.
 In the same way that friendships are relationships even if they're not "romantic" relationships, all your working relationships are human relationships even if they're in a professional context.
-Consequently, advice for strong and healthy "normal" relationships applies working relationships.
+Consequently, advice for strong and healthy "normal" relationships applies to working relationships.
 The most notable of these has been "As much as possible, be 100% honest."

 ## Being a Worker™